-“There can be long days in the kitchen here,” she told me, “but if you keep yourself busy, time flies.”
+“There can be long days in the kitchen here,” she told me, “but there’s always something to do!”

 Just before lunch service, I was handed a crate of sand carrots.
 These were expensive, Charlie told me in between mouthfuls, and that they were grown on a beach in France.
 He had me wash the sand off, peel them, and pop them in the fridge for later.
 I was pretty comfortable with carrot peeling.

 Like with my day at Fera at Claridge's, I was not required for lunch service, but the benefits of watching a brigade in action are huge.
 Yes, it may be frustrating to be left on the subs bench, but how are you meant to become a cog in a machine without first understanding the mechanism?

 There were around 36 covers for dinner and this is where Alyn Williams entered the fray.
 For lunch, he could be seen darting in and out of his office by the pass when he was needed, with Dane and the sous chef Charles taking the reins for the majority.

 Halfway through dinner, I was finally given my chance.
 I was asked to jump in and prepare the canapés along with Alice, another commis.
 She had faith in me and allowed me to toast the delicate smoked mackerel tubes with a blowtorch.

 I wasn’t particularly comfortable with the blowtorch but both Alice and Charlie came to my rescue, showing me that one small brush with the flame is all that's needed, giving a small part of the outside a toasted look.
 There was a button on the side that released the gas and popped the flame on together, and the rest was actually both easy and quite entertaining.
 I could smell toast every time I brushed.